-Proposals should be submitted through the online MCAEL grants portal by Tuesday, April 2, 2019 at 5 p.m.
+Proposals should be submitted on the MCAEL grants portal by Tuesday, April 2, 2019 at 5 p.m.
 The system will not accept applications after 5 pm.
 Applicants are welcome (and encouraged) to turn in proposals before this date.

 Note: In line with its capacity-building role, MCAEL staff will be available the week of March 11 to answer specific questions on the grant application.
 Priority will be given to first-time applicants, new provider staff, and applicants for Access Grants.
-A sign-up sheet is available at: www.mcael.org/grants.
+A sign-up sheet will be available at: www.mcael.org/grants.

-Grant Information Meeting
+Grants Information Meeting